 DOWNLOAD NOWWhat Does Social Impact Mean?

 Before setting out to drive change, it’s important to understand what the term “social impact” means.
-Positive social impact refers to the ways that businesses and individuals take action to address issues facing their communities.
+Positive social impact refers to how businesses and individuals take action to address issues facing their communities.

 To bring about social change, business leaders must identify the core values that motivate them to act.
 Those values are often focused on issues such as climate change, poverty, and other pressing social and environmental challenges impacting society.
 With values informing their decision-making and strategy, purpose-driven leaders can feel empowered to make a difference.